 Section 6.
 Membership-renewal dues are payable to RBIWGC annually.

-Section 8.
-The Board of Directors shall have the power to review all membership applications and elect to membership such persons as they deem advisable.
+Section 9.
+The Board of Directors shall have the power to review all membership applications, including reactivation applications, and elect to membership such persons as they deem advisable.
 After all dues and fees are paid, the new member may participate in all Club events for which she is eligible.

 To qualify for membership in the Rancho Bernardo Inn Women’s Golf Club, applicants must complete the following procedures: